HusseinYoussef/Chatting-System/README.md

-# README
+# Chat System

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a chatting system that allow users to create Applications and receive application_token that uniquely identify the application so it can be used later to create chats and messages within that application.

+## Stack
-* Ruby version
+* Ruby 2.6.10

-* System dependencies

-* Configuration

-* Database creation
+* Rails 5.0.7

-* Database initialization
+* Mysql 5.7

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Redis 6.2
+* Elastic Search 7.17

-* ...
+* Sidekiq 6.5.1

+## System Design